Awilum/awilum/README.md

 <a href="https://awilum.github.io/sergey-romanenko-cv.pdf"><img src="https://raw.githubusercontent.com/Awilum/awilum/master/icons/cv.svg" height="24"></a>
 <br><br>
 <p>
-I'm Developer and QA Engineer with strong will for learning and researching new technologies and architectural solutions.
+I'm Digital Nomad with strong will for learning and researching new technologies and architectural solutions.
 I like creating and using specialised tools for making development processes as efficient as possible.
 I have experience with big projects and big development teams.
 </p>

 <hr>